 She eventually began to pursue stand-up comedy, becoming a State Finalist in the Raw Comedy competition in 2011, and the co-winner of ‘Best Newcomer’ at Rottofest that same year.
 She has since written, produced and performed 3 solo comedy shows; ‘The Good German’, ‘Most Likely To Succeed’ and ‘FIFO WIFO’- none of these feature on Netflix.

-She lives in suburban Perth with her partner and daughter, still adores the escapism of reading, but also loves the beach, going to the movies and the theatre, eating Yum Cha or going to the sushi train, as well as ice-skating and aquarobics.
+She lives in Albany, Western Australia, with her partner and daughter, still adores the escapism of reading, but also loves the beach, going to the movies, the theatre, eating Yum Cha or sushi, as well as ice-skating and aquarobics.